Crew stand in way of another Sounders MLS Cup title

 "I am very proud of the success we've had because MLS is a league filled with parity," Seattle coach Brian Schmetzer said.
 "We understand how hard it is just to put yourself in position to be back-to-back champions, and we're not going to take this chance for granted."

-The Crew, the No. 3 seed in the Eastern Conference, will play in their third MLS Cup.
-They defeated the New York Red Bulls in Carson, Calif., in 2008 and lost at home to the Portland Timbers in 2015.
+The Crew is the No. 3 seed in the Eastern Conference but will play in their third MLS Cup without midfielders Darlington Nagbe and Pedro Santos because of COVID-19 protocols.

+The Crew defeated the New York Red Bulls in Carson, Calif., in the 2008 MLS Cup and lost at home to the Portland Timbers in 2015.

 A common thread with the latter match is current Crew coach Caleb Porter, who coached the Timbers to the 2015 title.
 He understands that Seattle, the second seed in the Western Conference, is the measuring stick.